georgebyte/georgebyte.com/_drafts/angular-state-management-with-observable-store-services.md

 }
 {% endhighlight %}

-Private component stores are used in the same way as global stores by defining them as component's dependencies in the component constructor.
+Private component stores are used in the same way as global stores by defining them as dependencies in the components' constructors.
 The key difference is that these component specific stores are not singletons.
 Instead, Angular creates a new instance of the store each time a component depending on it is created.
-Multiple instances of the same component can be present in the DOM at the same time and each one of them would have its own state.
+As a consequence, multiple instances of the same component can be present in the DOM at the same time, each one of them having its own store instance with its own state.

 ## Subscribing to state updates in components and services